filbertlai/ENGG1340group56/README.md

 - **Add records of income and expenses**

-(Users can add their income or expense quickly regardless of the time and location)
+(Users can add their income or expense quickly regardless of the time and location, real-time balance will be shown, notification will also be sent if it is not consistent with the budget plan)

 - **Input basic information with customized messages**